FHantke/brave-browser-wiki/Chromium-fork-Update.md

 - [x] produce build on Linux / Win that changes tab shape
 - [x] Signing build / installer on Windows
 - [x] Linux debs / rpms
+- [x] Upload symbols and bins to GitHub
+- [x] Ability to override cc files for less patching to chromium src
 - [ ] Linux signing.
 - [ ] No phoning home to Google (mostly done but more work remains)
 - [ ] Removing Chrome extension store support